-Originally convened at the regional and interregional levels, the proliferation of inter-State consultation mechanisms on migration (ISCMs) has paved the way for the emergence of the first global level ISCMs – the global processes on migration.
+Originally convened at the regional and interregional levels, the proliferation of Inter-State Consultation Mechanisms on Migration (ICSMs) has paved the way for the emergence of the first global level ISCMs – the global processes on migration.

 Global processes on migration are international policy dialogue forums on migration at the global level, usually facilitated by an intergovernmental organization, and focusing either on overall migration governance at the global level, or specific themes, or interlinkages between migration and other areas, such as development.